milanborchert/seq-analysis-tools/README.md

 Collection of simple tools to help with data acquisition, data reuse and sequence analysis

 # Iterative_SRA_mapper
 Python script to help with efficient and parallelized downloading, conversion, and mapping steps of publicly available RNA-Seq data.
+Written for Linux.
 Allows users to generate count tables for species, based on a coding sequence (cds) file and ncbi SRA datasets (limited to paired end RNA-Seq data for now).
 This data can then be used for expression-based analysis, such as global coexpression.
 Uses multiprocessing, sra-toolkit, and kallisto to efficiently determine and store expression values for organism of interest.

 options: